maxdevjs/i3-focus.sh/README.md

 Also, when leaving focus workspace without exiting focus mode (switching to another workspace/output as usual), the bar should:

 - automatically and temporarily be [restored](#polybar-module) as [option](#polybar-configuration)
 - automatically be [hidden](#polybar-module) when switching back to focus workspace/output
-- automatically and definitely [restored](#polybar-module) when leaving quiet mode
+- automatically and definitely [restored](#polybar-module) when definitely leaving focus mode

-About the focusd window, it should:
+About the focused window, it should:

 - be restored to the original workspace, even if it does not exist anymore (window was the only one in original workspace)
 - be restored to the correct workspace, even if it uses strange/weird names
   - this, hopefully, works

-Again, to enter/exit quiet mode, to switch from/to focus worksapce should need only one [key binding](#i3wm-configuration).
+Again, to enter/exit focus mode, to switch from/to focus worksapce should need only one [key binding](#i3wm-configuration).

 ### i3wm configuration